top of page

 For many years I earned my living setting up and managing arts courses for adults in Bristol, giving me the chance to learn from witnessing excellent teachers and seeing others develop their artistic skills.

 I finally now have time and opportunity to focus on my own painting and craft work.
-A stay in Barcelona in 2013 re-introduced me to life drawing and painting, which I have continued back home in Bristol, going to local drawing groups.
+A stay in Barcelona in 2013 re-introduced me to life drawing and painting, which I continued back home in Bristol, going to local drawing groups.

 My love for strong colours and rich textures is reflected in all my paintings, textiles and throughout my home.